-The bodies of work I am submitting both play with visual vocabulary.
+The bodies of work I am exhibiting both play with visual vocabulary.
 I like to think of one as puns, and one as poetry.
 Overlooked Undertakings gives viewers a surprising view of their everyday world, often evoking a knowing laugh or smile.
 Linger is more likely to evoke a deep breath and a dreamy look.
-I enjoy both of these responses and enjoy how they play off each other.
+I enjoy both of these responses and would strive in my exhibit to make room for each.

 LINGER - taking a long look at light.